 What is Ethereum?
 It is a platform for smart contracts and Dapps.
 Ethereum is the leading ecosystem for distributed apps, ICOs, tokens and also for DeFi applications.
 This an Ethereum beginner’s guide.
 We’ll go through all key features of Ethereum with history and future developments.

-Bitcoin is the best known cryptocurrency in the world.
-Hence, it’s also first generation technology.
+Bitcoin is the oldest and the best-known cryptocurrency in the world.
+Because it was the first cryptocurrency, it’s also first-generation technology.
 Bitcoin, Litecoin and almost every single cryptocurrency born in 2010-2014 is first and foremost a digital currency.
-The role is to function as a P2P money.
+The role is to function as P2P money.

-Ethereum on the other hand, is something else.
-It’s the first of the second generation cryptocurrencies, which are also called platforms, frameworks or ecosystems.
-A platform provides an environment for anyone to create their own digital assets or decentralized apps (=dApps) inside it.
+Ethereum, on the other hand, is something else.
+It’s the first of the second-generation cryptocurrencies, which are also called platforms, frameworks, or ecosystems.
+A platform provides a framework for anyone to create their own digital assets or decentralized apps (Dapps) inside it.

 Before we dig deeper, let’s make one important thing clear.
 Ethereum is the name of the platform, while Ether is the native cryptocurrency used inside it.
 In practice, almost everyone is talking about buying or selling Ethereum instead of Ether.
-But if you want to be precise, the cryptocurrency [ETH] is in fact called Ether.
+But if you want to be precise, the cryptocurrency (abbreviated as ETH) is in fact called Ether.

 Ethereum is founded by Vitalik Buterin

 Ethereum is founded by a Russian programmer called Vitalik Buterin.
 He described the Ethereum white paper as early as 2013.
 Back then, Buterin was working for an online newspaper Bitcoin Magazine.
 He was very much into Bitcoin and knew all about its possibilities and limitations.